raphael-group/LAML/README.md

 # Precursors

 1. First, we ask users to set up a MOSEK license.
 Please refer to the MOSEK installation page [here](https://www.mosek.com/products/academic-licenses/).
-2. Add the following to your `.bashrc`.
-[This page](https://docs.mosek.com/latest/licensing/client-setup.html) may be useful to reference.
+2. Add the license file to your path by adding an environment variable.
+For instance, add the following to your `.bashrc` and load [This page](https://docs.mosek.com/latest/licensing/client-setup.html) may be useful to reference.

 ```
 export MOSEKLM_LICENSE_FILE=<path_to_folder_containing_mosek_license>